chrisfarrell/FroYoFindr-iOS/README.txt

+Create your own project.
+Install the pods, this will create a workspace to use going forward.

-Add your own 'FYFKeys.h' file for:
+Add a 'FYFKeys.h' file:

 #define MINOR_109_BLACK 109
 #define MINOR_114_PINK 114